liquidbook/compressCSS/README.md

 Notes:
 ======

-all the class functions are public - nothing here needs to be private. you could also use.
+All the class functions are public - nothing here needs to be private. you could also use.
 ```php
 $myString = $compress->removeComments($myString);